Salary Level from Romania : Average Salary

-Net salaries in the public sector are, in average, significantly higher (in average EURO 830 net per month) than in the private sector (in average EURO 570 net per month).
+Net salaries in the civil service are, on average, significantly higher (on average 20% above average) than in the private sector (on average 15% below average).

-The average net salary in Bucharest is EURO 830 per month.
+The average net salary in Bucharest amounts to 920 EUR per month.

-The high level of the average salary in Bucharest versus the level of salaries in Romania in aggregate is explained by the fact that in Bucharest are focused the best paid jobs (especially the presence of numerous headquarters of companies and jobs in the field of services with high added value, such as IT, banking services, insurance, for example), as well as many public jobs, which we noticed, are in average better paid than jobs in the private sector.
+The high level of the average salary in Bucharest compared to the level of salaries in Romania as a whole is explained by the fact that it is in Bucharest that the best paid jobs are concentrated (with in particular the presence of numerous head offices companies and jobs in the field of high added value services such as IT, banking services, insurance for example) as well as many public jobs, which we have seen are, on average, better paid than private sector jobs.

-Salaries also remain high in the vicinity of Bucharest, with an average net salary of EURO 700 in the Ilfov County (adjacent to Bucharest).
+Salaries also remain high around Bucharest, with an average net salary of 720 in the county of Ilfov (bordering Bucharest).

 The Transylvania region

-Salaries in the Transylvania region (the Cluj, Timiș, Sibiu, Brașov, Mureș, Prahova, Arad counties) are significantly higher than in the rest of the country, with an average salary of EURO 650 net per month and even an average of EURO 740 net per month in the Cluj County.
+Salaries in the Transylvania region (counties of Cluj, Timis, Sibiu, Brasov, Mures, Prahova, Arad) are significantly higher than in the rest of the country with an average salary of 700 EUR net per month and even an average of 850 EUR net per month in the county of Cluj.

-These high salary levels are explained by the existence of a dense industrial network thriving due to the geographical proximity of Hungary (the gateway to the EU) and the presence of large universities.
+These high salary levels are explained by the existence of a dense industrial fabric which thrives thanks to the geographical proximity of Hungary (gateway to the EU) and the presence of major universities.

-Argeș, the county where the city of Pitesti is located (where the Dacia factories are, for example), and Constanța county have both a common trace: while these counties were in the early 2010s among the counties where salaries were among the highest in country (at the same level as in Transylvania), these counties are now in the middle of the scale (with an average net salary of about EURO 580 per month), as salaries have progressed here more slowly than in the rest of Romania
+Arges, the department where the city of Pitesti is located (where the Dacia factories are located, for example) and the department of Constanta both have a common characteristic: whereas these departments were, at the beginning of the 2010s, among the departments where salaries were the highest in the country (at the same level as in Transylvania), these departments are now in the middle of the ranking (with an average net salary of around EUR 620 per month), because salaries progressed more slowly there than in the rest of Romania.

 The average salary in the northern region of Romania

-Source: INS (National Statistics Institute) - Article written based on data from 2019 - The described salaries are understood as the net average salaries converted and rounded off into EURO.
+Source: INS (National Institute of Statistics) - Article written on the basis of statistical data from the beginning of January 2023 - The salaries described are understood as the average net salaries converted and rounded in EUR.